2.

 3. Faithfulness in Small Tasks Leads to Greater Responsibilities

-The Levites were entrusted with various tasks related to the tabernacle, from transporting its components to maintaining its sanctity.
+The Levites were entrusted with various tasks related to the Tabernacle, from transporting its components to maintaining its sanctity.
 This illustrates the principle that faithfulness in small or seemingly insignificant tasks can lead to greater responsibilities and blessings from God.
 As believers, we should be faithful in whatever God has entrusted to us (whether it's mowing, cleaning, fixing or teaching, preaching or comforting those who are hurting), because He will reward faithfulness and diligence in every task.